The Halloween season is a time for all things scary: goblins, ghosts, ghouls…and garbage?

 - Recycle aluminum foil and pans.

-Ah, The Great Pumpkin Problem – around 1.3 billion pounds of pumpkins go to waste after Halloween each year.
+Ah, The Great Pumpkin problem – about 1.3 billion pounds of pumpkin goes to waste after Halloween each year.
 These gourds add a tremendous amount of methane, a greenhouse gas, to landfills as they decompose, which can then escape into the atmosphere.
-Due to this, many curbside services won’t accept them with yard waste pickups, which makes getting rid of pumpkins tricky.
-Here are a few ways to dispose of pumpkins responsibly this October.
+Because of this, many curbside services won’t accept them with yard waste pickups, which makes getting rid of pumpkins tricky.
+Here are a few ways to dispose of your pumpkin responsibly this fall:

-How to Dispose of Pumpkins Sustainably After Halloween
+How to Sustainably Dispose of Your Pumpkin After Halloween

-- Eat them: Yes, you can eat your jack-o’-lanterns after Halloween, provided the weather stays cool enough to preserve them.
+- Eat it: Yes, you can eat your jack-o’-lanterns after Halloween, provided the weather stays cool enough to preserve them.
 While most carving pumpkins aren’t as tasty as their smaller counterparts, their flesh can be pureed and used in pies, soups, sauces and so much more.
 Make sure to rinse off the pumpkin before pureeing.

-- Compost them: If you don’t have a compost bin, find a sunny spot in your yard to place your pumpkins.
+- Compost it: If you don’t have a compost bin, find a sunny spot in your yard to place your pumpkins.
 Slice them up Freddy Kreuger-style and cover with leaves to speed up the composting process.

-- Feed them to animals: Cats, dogs, guinea pigs and hamsters can snack on pumpkin seeds and flesh in small amounts, but always check with your vet before serving anything new to your furry friends.
+- Feed it to animals: Cats, dogs, guinea pigs and hamsters can snack on pumpkin seeds and flesh in small amounts, but always check with your vet before serving anything new to your furry friends.
 No pets at home?
 Winter is coming, and your local wildlife would love it as a treat.
 Leave them in the corner of your yard to let local deer, squirrels and chipmunks take care of what’s left of them.

-Most Halloween garb is used just once before being thrown away or banished to storage indefinitely, especially children’s costumes.
-In fact, over 12 million pounds of textile waste are generated each year in the U.S., and Halloween costumes are a major contributor – nearly 85 percent of costumes wind up in landfills eventually.
+Most Halloween garb is used just once before being thrown away or banished to storage indefinitely.
+This is especially true with children’s costumes.
+In fact, over 12 million pounds of textile waste is generated each year in the U.S., and Halloween costumes are a major contributor – nearly 85% of costumes wind up in landfills eventually.
 If you’re wondering what to do with your old Halloween costumes, you can put them to good use by donating them to organizations who help those in need.